A Cross-Instance Distributed Lock: Solving Nonce Collisions in a Telegram Trading Bot

 //...

-We use the crypto module to generate a random string and use it as the lock value.
-We also changed the return type of the function; now the function returns the lock value, which the caller could use later to release the lock.
+We use the crypto module to generate a random hex string and store it as the lock value.
+The return type changed too — acquireLock now returns the token so the caller can present it on release.

 We can’t do something like this either.